mozilla-services/FindMyDevice/static/README.md

 # Find My Device: Front-end

 The Find My Device front-end toolkit is powered by node, grunt, and bower, so you'll need to get yourself node >=0.10.0 with npm.
-It's also a good idea to have global installs of grunt (`npm install -g grunt`) and bower (`npm install -g bower`).
+It's also a good idea to have global installs of grunt (`npm install -g grunt && npm install -g grunt-cli`) and bower (`npm install -g bower`).
 Once you have those fine tools, `npm install` should get you going.

 ## Development